rfetamia/rfetamia/README.md

 </div>

-### <div align="center">On the journey to becoming a Data Engineer 👨‍💻 🚀 </div>
+### <div align="center">On the journey to becoming a Software Engineer 👨‍💻 🚀 </div>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Extensive Scientific Calculator WebApp

-- 🌱 I’m currently learning fastapi and PySpark
+- 🌱 I’m currently learning Django and Algorithms

 - 👯 I’m looking to collaborate with a mentor

-- 🤔 I’m looking for help with: Data Engineering Projects
+- 🤔 I’m looking for help with: contributing to open source

 - ⚡ Fun fact: I've seen over 2000 movies